Kelynn23/cse110-w21-group22/documentation/styleguide.md

 ### For CSS
-  Please refer to https://google.github.io/styleguide/htmlcssguide.html#CSS_Style_Rules for the rest of the styling details that was not mentioned
+  Please avoid using shorthand property
+  Please use semicolon to end line